nickloman/arcade-of-memories/instructions.md

 ### Bubble Bobble

 What to say?
 I think we actually used to play this on Amiga, but the original arcade version is better so I've used that.
+Now although you always used to routinely beat my high score, I do note that I don't think you've ever completed the game??
+Now's your chance!

 ### World Rally